• Letter from the Director

 • Ruth Engel, project manager for environmental data science

-• Lauren Dunlap, associate project manager for energy equity
+• Lauren Dunlap, project manager for energy research

 Funding Acknowledgements